Cards vs Cash - what costs more for your business

 But none of this is just idle speculation.
 There are cold hard facts which show how close we are to becoming a cashless society.

 In global terms, the UK is incredibly high in terms of card usage - only Sweden and Canada have greater card usage.
-Last year, the Daily Telegraph cited a report from Forex business which looked at the top ranked cashless countries.
+Last year, the Telegraph cited a report from Forex business which looked at the top ranked cashless countries.
 On why the UK was ranked so highly, journalist Sophie Christie stated that;